TheDarkniteFalls/TheDarkniteFalls/README.md

 Codex and other AI tools to turn ambitious ideas into real projects—and to learn what makes AI-assisted work actually useful.

-I care about two things that belong together: making this capability accessible to people who do not code, and making it more reliable, reviewable, and safe for people building serious systems.
+I care about making this capability accessible to people who do not code, and making it more reliable, reviewable, and safe for people building serious systems.

 This profile is where I publish the practical results: plain-English guides, small runnable patterns, and evidence you can inspect for yourself.